 This year’s Holy Week takes place in a time when more of us know more and more people who are Nones – a individuals who identify with no religious affiliation at all.
 Alongside that reality, we also live in a time when the epidemic of opioid addiction and rising rates of suicide amongst young adults suggest that a strong sense of despair lives close to many of us.
 Do we have a story of hope to offer?
 Do we believe the story of the Resurrected and Reconciled Christ is a story of hope for us and for our neighbors?
 If so, do we know how to offer such a word in this time?

 I believe we are being called in East Tennessee to know both stories – both the stories of despair and hopelessness that impact friend and stranger daily AND the story we believe we have been given through Christ Jesus.
 This requires a deeper listening to each other and to the communities in which we live.
 It also presents us a challenge – do we believe there is a story of Christ’s hope in us?
 Is the Episcopal Church in East Tennessee prepared to proclaim that story and live out that story in our daily lives?

-Reconciling Thoughts are bi-monthly words to consider from Bishop Brian.
-Fill out the sign-up form in the footer of our homepage if you’d like to receive them in your email inbox on the 2nd and 4th Wednesdays of each month.
+Reconciling Thoughts are monthly words to consider from Bishop Brian.
+Fill out the sign-up form in the footer of our homepage if you’d like to receive them in your email inbox on the 2nd Wednesday of each month.